bootstrap-ruby/bootstrap_form/README.md

 <%= f.collection_check_boxes :skills, Skill.all, :id, :name %>
 ```

 NOTE: These helpers do not currently support a block, unlike their equivalent Rails helpers.
-See issue #477.
+See issue [#477](https://github.com/bootstrap-ruby/bootstrap_form/issues/477).
+If you need to use the block syntax, use `collection_check_boxes_without_bootstrap` or `collection_radio_buttons_without_bootstrap` for now.

 Collection methods accept these options:
 * `:label`: Customize the `form_group`'s label